- RCPCH response to COVID-19 - modified assessments table

 Additional requirements

-- Trainees must also complete accredited neonatal and paediatric life support training during Level 1 training (NLS, EPALS, APLS equiv.)
+- Trainees must also complete accredited neonatal and paediatric life support training during Core training (NLS, EPALS, APLS or equivalent).
+The Resuscitation Council have helpfully mapped the courses Progress+.
+Check the curriculum map section of each course to find out which key capabilities they can be used for.

 Directly Observed Procedural Skills (DOPS)